 An electrical storm, also known as a lightning storm, a thunderstorm or a thundershower, is a storm characterized by lightning and thunder.
-Although, lightning deaths decreased in the last 30 years, it has been estimated that on average, lightning has killed 51 people and injured hundreds in the United States.
+Although lightning deaths decreased in the last 30 years, it has been estimated that on average, lightning has killed 51 people and injured hundreds.
 Also, even though, most victims of lightning survive, they often report a variety of long-term debilitating symptoms.

 Most summer electrical storms are short and come suddenly.
-Experts are of the opinion that you should count the seconds between seeing lightning and hearing thunder - if it is less than 30 seconds, there is threat of a coming thunderstorm/ electrical storm.
+Experts are of the opinion that you should count the seconds between seeing lightning and hearing thunder - if it is less than 30 seconds, there is a threat of an incoming thunderstorm/ electrical storm.

 To be prepared before the summer electric storm season hits, here are some tips to follow:

 - To begin preparing, you should build an emergency kit and make a family communications plan.

 - If it is forecast that there will be a thunderstorm, you should cancel or postpone any outdoor activities.

 - Get inside a house or building.

 - Water conducts electricity so swimmers and boaters are advised to get to shore as quickly as possible.